Learn About Sandcastles

 Next they pack the damp sand into a bucket, and flip it over to create an extra-strong base for a tower for their sandcastles.

-Photo courtesy of Tony Newell
+Photo Credit: Tony Newell

 Kids love to build the towers taller and taller--until a wall suddenly caves and the tower slides into the moat.